 aculand [ack-u-land] noun.
 A somewhat dazed, blissfully relaxed state.
 Hard to put into words.
-Hopefully this this visual will help [spotted on Working Class Acupuncture's Yelp page, courtesty of one of their patients].
+Hopefully this visual will help [spotted on Working Class Acupuncture’s Yelp page, courtesy of one of their patients].

 aculunch [ack-u-lunch] noun.
 The mechanism which enables you to leave the workplace in a state of stressed-out frenzy and return with a come-what-may attitude that soothes everyone around you.

 acunap [ack-u-nap] noun.
 The sleepy state of pure bliss knowing that you’re doing your mind and body good through a proven, ancient approach to personal healing.
 Also known as, “Naptime for Grownups”, as seen here

 acunomics [ack-yoo-nom-icks] noun. the social science concerned with the rapidly growing demographic of individuals who receive acupuncture regularly and their financial freedom associated with their minimal healthcare costs.
 More on this topic from NPR, New York Times, and Utne Reader.

 boutique acupuncture [boo-teek ack-yoo-punk-sure] noun.
 Refers to “standard”, private, or “conventional” treatments [More on this topic from POCA]